teppokoivula/VersionControl/README.md

 After installing this module you need to configure it.
 Navigate to Admin > Modules > Version Control for module configuration settings.

+## Updating from VersionControl 1.x to 2.x

+There are a couple of important considerations when updating from VersionControl 1.x to 2.x:

+1. Since there have been various changes, including some related to namespaces, you'll have to visit the Modules page in Admin and click the "Refresh" button.
+Without this some features may not work as expected – or may not work at all.

+2. Cleanup features were split into a separate module called Version Control Cleanup.
+After updating from 1.x to 2.x of the module you need to manually install the Version Control Cleanup module and reconfigure the cleanup options via Version Control module settings.

+*Note: it's probably a good idea to check what you've got in the "Cleanup Settings" section of the Version Control module before updating.*

+Other than that, things should "just work".
+Please note, though, that the requirements have changed quite a bit, so before updating make sure that your ProcessWire and PHP versions are high enough.

+As always with an update from one major version to another, it's a good idea to keep a backup of the old version (at minimum the module, but preferably your whole site) available just in case something goes wrong.

 ## Development

 Following content is about developing the module itself, so feel free to skip this unless you're